Access Cisco Global Launchpad

 Step 1

-• If you installed Cisco Global Launchpad locally, enter the Cisco Global Launchpad URL in the following format:
+• If you installed Cisco Global Launchpad locally, enter the Cisco Global Launchpad URL in this format:

 http://<localhost>:<client-port-number>/valaunchpad